Saarland University: Education

 With its numerous degree programmes and the variety of final qualifications offered (Diplom, Magister, PhD, state examinations and, increasingly, bachelor and master qualifications), Saarland University provides the broad spectrum of disciplines typical of a classical universitas litterarum.
 The more traditional subjects such as business administration and economics, law and medicine are just as much a part of Saarland University as the new degree programmes that have developed from modern interdisciplinary collaborations and which reflect the increasing demand for such qualifications in today's job market.
 Examples of these new courses include 'Biology with Special Focus on Human Biology and Molecular Biology', 'Bioinformatics /Computational Biology', 'Mechatronics Engineering', 'Micro- and Nanostructured Materials', 'Computer and Communications Technology', 'Historically-oriented Cultural Studies' and 'French Cultural Science and Intercultural Communication'.

 Integrated degree courses, which can lead to the award of a joint degree, are organized by Saarland University and foreign partner universities in the fields of business administration, physics, chemistry, materials science and in the interdisciplinary programme 'Cross-border Franco-German Studies'.
 In the area of teacher training, Saarland University offers an integrated bilingual (French-German) course for prospective teachers of geography and history.
 A further distinctive feature of Saarland University is the fact that the university is able to award French degrees in subjects such as Droit, Allemand and Lettres modernes.
 Additional qualifications may also be obtained in numerous postgraduate courses.

 The Europa-Institut is among the very few socio-economic research centers to focus primarily on European integration.
 Its European law and MBA in European management programmes uniquely focus on opportunities emerging from an expanding and more integrated Europe.

 The university is also responsible for conducting Computer Science related courses for students enrolled in the graduate programmes of the MPI for Computer Science and MPI for Software Systems.
 Saarland University is one of the few universities in Germany where the entire master's programme in Computer Science is taught in English.

 Cooperation

 Saarland University is part of the Software-Cluster, a local association of universities, research institutes and IT companies in Karlsruhe, Darmstadt, Kaiserslautern, Waldorf and Saarbrücken with the purpose of fostering business software development.

+Rankings

+Saarland University is recognized in several university ranking systems.
+In the QS World University Rankings of 2024, the institution was ranked 600th globally and 35th on a national level.
+The university's standing was slightly higher in the ARWU World 2022 rankings, where it was positioned within the 501–600 range globally and between 32nd and 36th nationally.

 Notable people

 Leibniz Prize winners

+Leibniz Prize winners, while working at the Saarland University: